 If you're contributing, your employer is also required to make regular contributions to your KiwiSaver.
-They'll contribute a minimum of 3% (or can choose to contribute more - check these details with your employer) of your before tax salary or wages (excluding, government parental leave payments and ACC compensation) if you're:
+They'll contribute a minimum of 3% (or can choose to contribute more - check these details with your employer) of your before tax salary or wages (excluding government parental leave payments and ACC compensation) if you're:

-- over 18; and - under 65 (subject to the minimum membership requirement outlined below); and - not on a savings suspension and are contributing.
+- over 18; and

+- · under 65; and

+- · not on a savings suspension and are contributing.

-Your employer contributions may be split between your Fisher Funds TWO KiwiSaver Scheme and another superannuation scheme you're a member of, subject to certain criteria2.
+Your employer contributions may be split between your Fisher Funds TWO KiwiSaver Scheme and another superannuation scheme you're a member of, subject to certain criteria.

-^{2.} If you joined a superannuation scheme offered by your employer prior to 1 April 2008, that was registered before 17 May 2007 (or could join such a scheme under a collective agreement that was in force before 17 May 2007), any contributions required to be paid by your employer to that scheme may count towards the compulsory employer contributions required for the Scheme to the extent they vest within the first five years of being paid.
+2. If you joined a superannuation scheme offered by your employer prior to 1 April 2008, that was registered before 17 May 2007 (or could join such a scheme under a collective agreement that was in force before 17 May 2007), any contributions required to be paid by your employer to that scheme may count towards the compulsory employer contributions required for the Scheme to the extent they vest within the first five years of being paid.

-Your employer will deduct any withholding or other taxes or deductions necessary before paying any contributions to the Scheme.
+Your employer will deduct Employer Superannuation Contribution Tax before paying any contributions to the Scheme.
 Your employer can choose to stop making employer contributions once you are entitled to withdraw your investment, having reached the age of 65.